Take me out to the ball game,

 I don't care if I never get back.

-We sang that song all day when we had a little fun with baseball.
+We sang that song all day while we explored the game of baseball.
 Creative Family Daddy is a big baseball fan and it was fun for the girls to explore one of his interests.
-We made these salt dough baseballs as a little gift for him.
+We made cardboard baseball bats and read a few baseball books.
+Plus, we made these salt dough baseballs as a little gift for him.

 1 cup flour